comunica/website/pages/docs/2_modify/1_getting_started/1_custom_config_cli.md

 you can remove any other actors you don't want to make it even more lightweight.

 <div class="note">
-Loading custom configs from the command line is limited to loading from a single config file.
+Loading custom configs from the command line is limited to loading from a single custom config file.
 If you want to split up your config file over different parts, you have to <a href="/docs/modify/getting_started/custom_config_app/">load it via the JavaScript API</a>.
 </div>